 "Without the amazing efforts of our talented employees 5,000 deliveries would not have been possible," said David Coleal, executive vice president, Boeing Programs.
 "Our employees are customer focused and take great pride in delivering a high quality product.
 We look forward to continuing to deliver this great product for many years to come."

-Boeing has decided to establish two 737-800BCF conversion lines in Latin America to meet the growing customer demand for narrowbody freighters.
-The new conversion cen...
+Boeing to open two 737-800BCF conversion lines in Latin America to meet customer demand

 Aviation and aerospace newsletter